 Portland State University.
-Department of Geography.
+Department of Geography

 Date of Publication

 Master of Science (M.S.) in Geography

-Oregon.
-Department of Transportation -- Appropriations and expenditures, Roads -- Oregon
+Oregon Department of Transportation -- Appropriations and expenditures, Roads -- Oregon

 The purpose of this study was to examine the distribution of planned highway construction projects within the state of Oregon from 1978 to 1992 by analyzing five selected ODOT six-year programs.
 Planned highway project expenditures were analyzed statistically, by county, to explain patterns of expenditure by project location, work type, highway level of importance, and changes in these over time.
 To analyze the significance of proposed highway expenditures by county, the cost of highway projects was compared and statistically measured against county factors such as population, area, total state highway mileage, and vehicle miles traveled (VMT).
 Data was collected from ODOT, the Oregon Secretary of State and the Center for Population Research and Census.
 Analysis consisted of simple grouping and sorting by program year, work type, etc., bivariate linear regression, and multiple linear regression.
 These analyses were performed on individual project data, and project data aggregated to the county level, for each of the five selected ODOT programs.

-Fleming, Glen A., "An Analysis of Oregon Department of Transportation Planned Highway Construction Projects for Selected /years from 1978 to 1992" (1995).
+Fleming, Glen A., "An Analysis of Oregon Department of Transportation Planned Highway Construction Projects for Selected Years from 1978 to 1992" (1995).
 Dissertations and Theses.
 Paper 5071.